isrand/hetsdk/README.md

 Encrypted Topics are standard Hedera topics that are configured and behave in specific ways to implement private messaging exchanges, most notably with a post-quantum cryptography encryption algorithm: CRYSTALS-Kyber.

+> Note: an implementation of RSA-2048 public-key encryption is currently in development.
+>
 ## Installation

 To install the npm package, run